Quantum-Kayak/USACO-problems/README.md

 - `problemname.cpp` → The actual C++ solution
 - `problemname.md` → Writeup and explanation
 - `problemname.XN.md` → If the problem is cursed, deranged, or deserves its own therapy session
+- `problemname.TLE.cpp` → If I was too slow the first time around

 **Examples:**
 ```text